devilry/trix2/docs/sysadmin/deploy.rst

         add_custom_template('custom_template_directory/goes/here')

-If you which to disable the consent dialog completely for some reason, add ``DISABLE_CONSENT = True`` to your ``trix_settings.py`` file.
+If you wish to disable the consent dialog completely for some reason, add ``DISABLE_CONSENT = True`` to your ``trix_settings.py`` file.